tooky/kosli-playground/README.md

 - Wait for the GitHub Action Workflow to complete
 - Refresh the `playground-prod` Environment at https://app.kosli.com
 - You will see a new Snapshot
-- The Artifact will have Provenance
+- This time the Artifact will have Provenance.
+You can see the Flow and Trail, and also the git commit short-sha, and git commit message.

 ## View a deployment diff